 NOTE: Thus, at about the time MAKS was seven, his mother died from typhus, following the deaths of two sisters from typhus, one sister from influenza, and the death of his grandmother ANN; soon after (when MAKS was about ten), his grandfather JAAN died and (when MAKS was about twenty) father JOHAN died

-MAKS rumored to have lived with a sister at some point in time (probably sister EMILE who was living in AHJA; her first husband died in 1908 after which she remarried, so perhaps MAKS resided there during this difficult time in the immediate aftermath of their own father’s death)
+MAKS rumored to have lived with or very close by a sister at some point in time (probably sister LOVISA who was living in TARTU)

-MAKS went AWOL from the Russian military (SOURCE: RELIABLE WORD-OF-MOUTH) for reasons unknown; MAKS officially wanted on criminal charge (SOURCE: ESTONIAN DOCS) possibly related to political prosecutions following 1905 uprisings in Baltic region or else misadventures while in military service
+MAKS officially wanted on criminal charge possibly related to the political prosecutions following 1905 uprisings in Baltic region (as MAKS was rumored to have been a card-carrying communist) or else his own misadventures while in military service

 MAKS fled to NEW YORK CITY by sailing on the S.S.
-CZAR, arriving in October 1912 and apparently staying in the NYC area until late 1914 (AS DOCUMENTED)—perhaps by joining the existing Estonian community on city’s East Side
+CZAR, arriving on October 28, 1912 after a two-week trip and apparently staying in the NYC area until late 1914—perhaps by joining the existing Estonian community on city’s East Side

 (NOTE: The S.S.
 CZAR was built in 1912 for the RUSSIAN AMERICAN LINE and commenced sailings that same year from LIBAU (LIEPAJA), LATVIA, to NYC via COPENHAGEN and HALIFAX.)